hongyi-zhao/CrystKit/README.md

 # Main Features

-Simplification of Space Groups Represented on Any Basis: Transparent simplification to more manageable generator forms.
+Simplification of space groups represented on any basis: simplification to more simple generator forms.

 ```gap
 SGGenSet227me:=[ [ [ 0, -1, 0, 1/2 ], [ 0, 0, -1, 1/2 ], [ -1, 0, 0, 1/2 ], [ 0, 0, 0, 1 ] ], [ [ -15/4, 29/4, -15/4, -15/16 ], [ -33/8, 55/8, -25/8, -25/32 ],